eveskew/nature_notes/README.md

 ---

+### Jenny Offill, *Weather* (2020)

+- "Sylvia takes me to a swanky dinner with some people visiting from Silicon Valley.
+Some of them are donors to her podcast and she hopes to convince them to support a new foundation she has started.
+It wants to rewild half the earth.

+  But these men are not interested in such things.
+De-extinction is a better route, they think.
+Already they are exploring the genetic engineering that would be necessary.
+Woolly mammoths are of great interest to them.
+Saber-tooth tigers too...

+  Later, Sylvia tells me her end of the table was even worse.
+The guy in the Gore-Tex jacket was going on and on about transhumanism and how we would soon shed these burdensome bodies and become part of the singularity.
+'These people long for immortality but can't wait ten minutes for a cup of coffee,' she says." - pg.
+37-39

+- "I swear the hippie letters are a hundred times more boring than the end-timer ones.
+They are all about composting toilets and water conseravtion and electric cars and how to live lightly on the earth while thinking ahead for seven generations.
+'Environmentalists are so dreary,' I tell Sylvia.
+'I know, I know,' she says." - pg.
+51

 ### Terry Tempest Williams, *Erosion: Essays of Undoing* (2019)

 - "By honoring wilderness, we honor beauty.
 Beauty is not peripheral, but at the core of what sustains us.
 Awe and wonder ignite our imagination.
 We are inspired.
 We witness the magnificent and miraculous nature of creation.
 We are humbled...
 The world is interconnected and interrelated.
 Wild nature is not only to be protected, but celebrated." - pg.
 38